-Railroad Weekly published some discussions from the NS investor day on how the company would focus on “growth,” with operating ratio no longer a singular focus.
+Railroad Weekly published some discussions from the Norfolk Southern (NS) investor day on how the company would focus on “growth,” with operating ratio no longer a singular focus.
 Other railroads have made similar comments, and “growth” is the new buzzword.
 The wording is usually something like “smart and sustainable growth.”
 These statements usually indicate: no new train starts, no new service, no new capacity, taking business in selected lanes where they perceive they have capacity, and the same service they provide to their current customers.
 It also generally means prices similar to the business they currently have.

 This isn’t really a growth strategy.
 They are hiring crews now to expand capacity, and maybe they will keep some of these people when volume drops.
 This is a good start, but it only means they can handle more of the volume their current customers want to ship.
 Most other businesses would not call that a growth strategy.